-Inanefforttoensurecoordinationandcollaborationamongthevarious government and community-based organizations (CBOs), the Juvenile Justice Coordinating Council meets periodically to assess resources, review program progress and the budget.
-All funded CBOs participate in these meetings regarding available services, and sharing each agency's strengths, expertise, and outcomes.
+To ensure coordination and collaboration among the various government and community-based organizations (CBOs), the Juvenile Justice Coordinating Council meets quarterly to discuss the business of the board, assess resources, review program progress, and the budget.
+Funded and non-funded CBOs have the ability to participate in these meetings regarding available services, and sharing each agency's strengths, expertise, and outcomes.
 Discussions also include plans to maximize resources in the community and identify any gaps in services.